0x1eef/nanoc-webpack.rb/README.md

 ## Examples

 ### Introduction

 The basic principle that nanoc-webpack.rb is built on is that it will take an entry point as its input, and produce a webpack bundle as its output.
-Configuration that goes beyond that happens in `webpack.config.js`.
+Configuration that goes beyond that should be placed in `webpack.config.js`.

 ### TypeScript

-The following example demonstrates how to compile a TypeScript file with webpack:
+An example of how to compile a TypeScript file with webpack:

 ``` ruby
 # Rules